aerospike/aerolab/src/pkg/agi/plugin/designs.md

   dropped.
-- Group entries are then sorted to the canonical order listed in `Payload.GroupBy` so that two records with the same group values always produce the same hash regardless of Aerospike's bin-map iteration order.
+- Group entries are then sorted to the canonical order listed in `Payload.GroupBy` so that two records with the same group values always produce the same hash regardless of map iteration order.

 ### 3.5 Series bucketing by group hash